MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 > :books: Why port 9000, you ask?
 Why not?
 It does not matter which port you
 > choose, as long as another process does not already listen on that port.

-By default, PHP FPM will accept connections from anywhere, including outside the server if the firewall lets the client through.
-For the sake of security, it is better to configure PHP FPM to only accept local connections, i.e. from processes running on the same machine like nginx.
+By default, PHP-FPM will accept connections from anywhere, including outside the server if the firewall lets the client through.
+For the sake of security, it is better to configure PHP-FPM to only accept local connections, i.e. from processes running on the same machine like nginx.

 Find the section configuring allowed clients (the `listen.allowed_clients = ...`